UNIT-Electronics/UNIT-LiPo-Charger-Boost-I2C-Monitor/docs/_sources/report.rst

-How generarate report of errors
+How generate report of errors
 ===============================
 This is a guide to generate report of errors.